juanpc2018/Digidesign-001-pci/README.md

 Maybe Tyan boards like S8232 would require an older Bios FW that allows to change MPS tables 1.4 to 1.1 Untested. </br>
 Older intel Q6600 775 and AMD Opteron 61xx does Not have SSE4.1 instructions, required for newer multimedia software, example: Avid MediaComposer v8.4</br>
 Proxmox and QEMU allow PCI passthough, but untested. </p>

+IF you want the Best MIDI, old AtariSTfm still the best. </p>